RULES - Idaho QSO Party

 1. Objective:

-For amateurs outside the state of Idaho – to contact as many Idaho stations as possible.
+For amateurs outside the state of Idaho – to contact as many Idaho stations and Idaho counties as possible.

-For Idaho stations – to activate as many counties as possible, and work as many stations as possible both in and out of Idaho.
+For Idaho stations – to activate as many counties as possible, and work as many OUT OF STATE stations as possible !!!

 2. Contest Period: